AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-19-lab-9-battery-tester.markdown

 The diagram for this lab is remarkably simple, excluding the LCD shield:
 ![Lab 9 diagram]({{site.url}}/images/lab_9.jpg)

-This lab will simply rely upon connecting any AA or AAA battery's positive terminal to the Arduino analog input of your choice and the negative terminal to the Arduino's ground, except for analog input 0, `A0`, because that one is used by the LCD shield.
+This lab will simply rely upon connecting any AA or AAA battery's positive terminal to the Arduino analog input A2 and the negative terminal to the Arduino's ground.
 Use the LCD shield to display the charge percentage remaining.

 (If you want to print special characters to the LCD, take a look [here](http://electronic-engineering.ch/microchip/datasheets/lcd/charset.gif).
 You will need to convert the binary to decimal, and then the decimal value will need to be cast to a `char`.)